evolvedbinary/prosemirror-lwdita/packages/prosemirror-lwdita-demo/README.md

 ```

 ### 2. Deploy the Petal Demo distribution files to the Web Server
-Copy the all of the files from the `dist` folder of the Petal Demo to the folder on your nginx server for your website, we are using `/www-data/petal.evolvedbinary.com`.
+Copy all of the files from the `dist` folder of the Petal Demo to the folder on your nginx server for your website, we are using `/www-data/petal.evolvedbinary.com`.
 You will need to make sure that folder exists on the server before running this command.

 ```shell
 $ scp dist/* ubuntu@petal.evolvedbinary.com:/www-data/petal.evolvedbinary.com/